 Case Summary

-The Court granted the legislature's petition and pushed back the deadline for the release of maps as follows: Preliminary maps must be complete by November 1, 2021, and final maps must be enacted by December 15, 2021.
-The Court's order also provided that if census data was delivered after 7/31/21, these deadlines would be extended by the number of days after that date it became available (the "additional federal delay.")
+• On July 17, 2020, the California Supreme Court granted the petition and issued the following modified timeline: preliminary maps due by 11/1/2021 and final plans due by 12/15/2021.
+The Court’s order also specified if census data was delivered after 7/31/21, these deadlines would be extended by the same amount of days it took for data to be received (“additional federal delay”).

 Case Library